 Cook salmon thoroughly.

 We’ve been curing our salmon with salt and vinegar.
-This method is called “Shime” in Japanese and has been used to treat such fish like Japanese Mackerel (saba) for raw consumption.
+This method is called “Shime” in Japanese and has been used to treat such fish as Japanese Mackerel (saba) for raw consumption.

-The reason for us to use this method over freezing is simply because salmon tastes better when it’s not frozen.
+The reason for us to use this method over freezing is simply that salmon tastes better when it’s not frozen.

 Though we’ve never seen tapeworm capsules in the salmon we’ve served, because of a recent incident, we’ve decided to freeze our salmon to make sure the tapeworm is killed when served raw.